 The coeducational School for Health Studies was established in July 1989, underscoring Simmons's commitment to the preparation of students for positions of leadership in health care.
 The School brings together the College's health-related programs in health care administration, nutrition, physical therapy, and primary health care nursing in addition to the post-baccalaureate Dietetic Internship Program in nutrition.
 In 2001, the School was realigned to include the undergraduate programs in nursing, physical therapy and nutrition.
 In 2002, the name was changed to the School for Health Studies to reflect the inclusion of undergraduate and graduate teaching.
+More recently, in 2008, the school was renamed the School of Health Sciences to better reflect its mission.
 Further information about these undergraduate programs is available at www.simmons.edu.
 The School's goal is to prepare individuals for clinical and administrative leadership positions in a rapidly changing health care environment.
 Its programs are committed to educating students to be sensitive to human needs in terms of access and quality of health care, and to also understand the organizational, institutional, and policy constraints that dominate the health care system.
 Because it incorporates both clinical and administrative programs in one organization, the School is uniquely positioned to respond to the critical need for well-prepared health care professionals, to enhance the opportunities for interdisciplinary cooperation, and to expand the resources available to faculty, graduate students, and the health care community.